 The original centerpiece of the temple was the altar stone itself.
-This altar is a 4-foot-square single block of calcite.
+This altar is a 4ft-square single block of calcite.
 It bears a flat top with a slight concavity for holding sacrifices.
 Many natural cracks and fissures in the stone allow blood to drain through it and to the floor below.
-The semi-translucent calcite has niobium impurities that give it a blue colour, and a continual flame spell cast in a hollow at its center makes it glow with a flickering blue light equal in illumination to a torch.
+The semi-translucent calcite has niobium impurities that give it a blue colour, and a continual light spell cast in a hollow at its center makes it glow with a flickering blue light equal in illumination to a torch.

-Hidden on the east side of the room between two of the natural columns is a secret door (DC 17 Wis (Perception) check) guarded by an arcane lock and alarm that leads to Maregeth's chamber (area 5).
-One of the columns bears a peephole that allows someone in the secret passage to observe this room, but the hole can be noticed only from this side with a DC 26 Wis (Perception) check.
+Hidden on the east side of the room between two of the natural columns is a secret door that leads to Maregeth's chamber (Area 5).
+It is protected by a wizard lock and a magic mouth that begins screaming "Intruders!".
+One of the columns bears a peephole that allows someone in the secret passage to observe this room.

-Currently in this chamber preparing for the next ritual of transformation are 1 cult priest, 2 cult elects, 2d4 cultists, and 1 possessed child.
-The evil aura that causes the fear effect also aids the chamber's inhabitants, giving them a +2 to saves against spells cast by good creatures, +1 bonus to AC and a +1 bonus to attacks and damage (all included in the stat blocks below).
+Currently in this chamber preparing for the next ritual of transformation are 1 cult priest, 1 cult elect, 1d3 cultists, and 1 possessed child.
+These inhabitants all gain +1 AC bonus and +1 to hit and damage (reflected in their stats below) from the spells cast on the chamber.